GfellerLab/SuperSpot/example.md

 each spot to know in which metaspot it is assigned.

     g = 10 # gamma
-    n.pc = 5 # number of first PC to use
+    n.pc = 1:5 # number of first PC to use
     k.knn = 16 # number of neighbors to connect to each spot

     print("Creating metaspots")

     ## [1] "Creating metaspots"

+    # By default, SCimplify_SpatialDLS computes distances in a parallalized way.
+By default, all the available cpus are used.
+If your computer doesn't support, you can change the number of cpus with the paramater "n.cpu"
     MC.well7_DLS <- SCimplify_SpatialDLS(X = well7.mtx ,
                                          spotPositions = spotPosition ,
                                          method_similarity = "1",